 This Order also prohibits certain visitors and workers attending care facilities to protect vulnerable persons from harm caused by the transmission of COVID-19.
-A care facility includes residential services, assistance dwellings, residential aged care facilities and the Thomas Embling Hospital.

-An operator of a care facility must not permit visitors to enter the premises unless they provide evidence of a negative result from a COVID-19 rapid antigen test or fall under a relevant exception.
+An operator of a care facility must not permit visitors to enter the premises unless they have received a negative result from a COVID-19 rapid antigen test or fall under a relevant exception.